Handling Validation Errors in Forms

 The problem is that feedback is provided visually (red highlight, error message) but is not announced to the user.

-This simple example has only one input, with a very simple validation, but you can easily imagine the confusion faced by a user if they have completed multiple form inputs and then receive no feedback after clicking Submit, and no indication of where or what any error is.
+This minimal example has only one input, with a very straight-forward validation, but you can imagine the confusion faced by a user if they have completed multiple form inputs and then receive no feedback after clicking Submit, and no indication of where or what any error is.

 In this topic we’ll cover two methods of handling this situation with improved accessibility.